Selecting the best system and multi-armed bandits: Sequential pure exploration algorithm

 \subsubsection{Explicit moment bounds on random variables}

 The key step above was simply to arrive at the set $E_{i, \delta}$

 that has probability at least $1-\delta/d$.

 Bubeck et. al. (2013) achieve this when each $X(i)$ has an explicit bound on its moment.
 They focus on the on the more interesting case where the bound is on $\alpha$ moment for $\alpha \in (1,2]$.
+We also restrict our discussion to this case.
+Suppose that $K$ upper bounds an $\alpha$ abolute moment of a random variable for $\alpha >2$.
+Then, $K^{\alpha/2}$ upper bounds its second moment.
+Similarly, an upper bound on an exponential moment of a random variable can be reduced to an upper bound on the second moment.

-In this version we also restrict our discussion to this case.
-The key to their analysis is Lemma~\ref{Lemma:1} below that relies on using truncation and Bernstein inequality (shown with the proof of Lemma~\ref{Lemma:1}).
+A key to analysis of Bubeck et. al. (2013) is Lemma~\ref{Lemma:1} below that relies on using truncation and Bernstein inequality (shown with the proof of Lemma~\ref{Lemma:1}).
 In Lemma~\ref{Lemma:1}, we also state the result when the random variables are capped instead of truncated.
+For this case, we assume that the underlying random variables are non-negative.
+For $\alpha >1$, let $\tilde{\alpha} = \left (\frac{(\alpha-1)}{\alpha} \right )^{\alpha-1}$.